Izithakazelo zakwa Shembe Clan Names History and Origin

 After Shembe’s death, his movement dissipated into two distinct dynasties.
 Johannes Galilee Shembe was seen as Shembe’s rightful successor; however, Amos Shembe was not willing to follow suit and bitter disagreement ensued between brothers Amos and Johannes Galilee Shembe.

-See Also Izithakazelo zakwa Ngcobo Clan Names History and Origin
+See Also Izithakazelo Zakwa Sibanyoni Clan Names History and Origin

 This conflict eventually resulted in the formation of Ebuhleni faction and today there are over one million Shembe followers throughout Southern Africa.